 TGbe editor: Please update this subclause as shown below:

+TDLS discovery and setup (typically discovery frame exchange followed by setup frame exchange) between a non-AP MLD and a peer STA involves frames that are sent and received via an intermediate AP (MLD) or sent and received through direct communication (see Table 11-14a (Frame type and their pathway in a TDLS setup)).

+NOTE 1—As an alternative to transmitting a TDLS Discovery Request frame, a non-AP MLD can discover a TDLS peer by sending an unsolicited TDLS Discovery Response frame or a TDLS Setup Request frame without exchanging TDLS discovery frames (see 11.20.3 (TDLS discovery)).

-When the frames that are exchanged during TDLS discovery or setup do not include a TDLS Multi-Link element or include a TDLS Multi-Link element containing only the Common Info field carrying only the AP MLD MAC Address, then the TDLS direct link discovery or setup respectively, is for a single link.
-An EHT TDLS non-AP STA affiliated with a non-AP MLD shall only negotiate TDLS over a single link.
+An EHT non-AP STA affiliated with a non-AP MLD shall establish only a single link TDLS.

-NOTE 1—The single link TDLS direct link can be established between a non-AP STA affiliated with a non-AP MLD and another non-AP STA that might not be affiliated with a non-AP MLD.
+NOTE 2—The single link TDLS direct link can be established between a non-AP STA affiliated with a non-AP MLD and another non-AP STA that might not be affiliated with a non-AP MLD.

 A non-AP MLD that intends to establish a single link TDLS direct link with a peer STA on one of its links follows the procedures defined in 11.20 (Tunneled direct link setup), with additional rules as defined in 35.3.21.2 (TDLS direct link over a single link).

-TDLS discovery and setup (typically discovery frame exchange followed by setup frame exchange) between a non-AP MLD and a peer STA involves frames that are sent and received via an intermediate AP (MLD) or sent and received through direct communication (see Table 11-13a (Frame type and their pathway in a TDLS setup)).

-NOTE 2—As an alternative to transmitting a TDLS Discovery Request frame, a non-AP MLD can discover a TDLS peer by sending an unsolicited TDLS Discovery Response frame or a TDLS Setup Request frame without exchanging TDLS discovery frames (see 11.20.3 (TDLS discovery)).

 35.3.21.2 TDLS direct link over a single link

 TGbe editor: Please add the following paragraph as the 1st paragraph in this subclause: